Xyndril Language Specification

 - Control structures:

-, pattern matching - User-defined functions and lambdas
+while,for, pattern matching - User-defined functions and lambdas

 - Type system: integers, strings, booleans, optionals